ozguryazilimas/wp-postane/imsanity/readme.txt

 = 2.
 Why aren't all of my images detected when I try to use the bulk resize feature? =

 Imsanity doesn't search your file system to find large files, instead it looks at the "metadata" in the WordPress media library database.
-When you upload files, WordPress stores all of the information about the image.
+To override this behavior, enable deep scanning.

 = 3.
 Why am I getting an error saying that my "File is not an image" ? =